Separable homology of graphs and the separability complex: Background

-\begin{remark} When constructing Van Kampen diagrams over a presentation $\langle X\mid R\rangle$, we adopt the convention that the boundaries of disks are glued along cycles labeled by elements of $R^*$ (as opposed to conjugates of elements of $R^*$).
-For example, if $w=aba\overline{c}\overline{b^2}ab\overline{a}\overline{b}\overline{a}$, the boundary of a region corresponding to $w$ in a Van Kampen diagram will be glued along a cycle labeled by $\overline{c}\overline{b^2}ab$, not $w$.
-The complex obtained by gluing disks along cycles labeled by elements of $R^*$ is homotopy equivalent to the complex obtained by gluing disks along cycles labeled by conjugates of elements of $R^*$.
-This will simplify certain arguments in \Cref{sec:whiteheadspace} and \Cref{sec: nonhyperbolicity}. \end{remark}
+\begin{remark} Let $\mathcal{P}=\langle X\mid R\rangle$ be a presentation for a group.
+When constructing Van Kampen or annular diagrams (see \Cref{def:annular-diagram}) over $\mathcal{P}$, we adopt in the definition the convention that the boundaries of disks are glued along cycles labeled by elements of $R^*$ (as opposed to conjugates of elements of $R$).
+For example, if $D$ is a Van Kampen diagram for $w=s_1s_2\ldots s_k$ where $s_1=aba\inv{c}b^{-2}ab\inv{a}\inv{b}\inv{a}$, the boundary of the region corresponding to $s_1$ in $D$ will be glued along a cycle labeled by $\inv{c}b^{-2}ab$, not $s_1$.
+A similar convention is taken in the definition of annular diagrams over a presentation (\Cref{def:annular-diagram}).
+This implies that the boundaries of regions of a diagram are immersed, as the 1-skeleta of diagrams are folded together in the sense of Stallings.
+Gluing disks in this way simplifies certain arguments in \Cref{sec:whiteheadspace} and \Cref{sec: nonhyperbolicity}, which is why we take this convention. \end{remark}

-Let $D(w)$ be a Van Kampen diagram over a presentation $\mathcal{P}$ for a word $w$, and let $cw\overline{c}$ be any conjugate of $w$.
-There is a diagram for $cw\overline{c}$ which differs from $D(w)$ only by a change of basepoint and, possibly, the addition or deletion of a dead-end path beginning at some point on the boundary of $D(w)$.
+Let $D(w)$ be a Van Kampen diagram over a presentation $\mathcal{P}$ for a word $w$, and let $cw\inv{c}$ be any conjugate of $w$.
+There is a diagram for $cw\inv{c}$ which differs from $D(w)$ only by a change of basepoint and, possibly, the addition or deletion of a dead-end path beginning at some point on the boundary of $D(w)$.

-\begin{definition} A \emph{diagram} over $\langle X\mid R\rangle$ for a conjugacy class $[w]$ is the 2-complex resulting from taking a Van Kampen diagram for any $\hat{w}\in [w]$, forgetting the basepoint, and deleting all valence-one vertices. \end{definition}
+\begin{definition} A \emph{Van Kampen diagram} over $\langle X\mid R\rangle$ for a conjugacy class $[w]$ is the 2-complex resulting from taking a Van Kampen diagram for any $\hat{w}\in [w]$, forgetting the basepoint, and deleting all valence-one vertices and the edges incident to valence-one vertices. \end{definition}

-We will also utilize \emph{annular diagrams} in \Cref{sec: nonhyperbolicity}.
+We will also utilize \emph{annular diagrams} in \Cref{sec: inf-diameter} and \Cref{sec: nonhyperbolicity}.
+The term \emph{annular diagram} can either refer to a $2$-complex described in \Cref{def:annular-diagram} below or a $2$-complex associated to a group presentation, similar to the distinction between \emph{disk diagram} and \emph{Van Kampen diagram}.
 Annular diagrams over a presentation $\mathcal{P} = \langle X\mid R\rangle$ are similar to Van Kampen diagrams in that they are planar 2-complexes and their regions have boundaries labeled by elements of $R^*$, but they are not simply connected.